awesomemotive/wp-mail-logging/readme.txt

  * Complete list of sent mails - view and search through the mails.
  * Zero-configuration - just install and enjoy.
  * Log rotation - decide which emails you want to keep.
+ * DevOP: IP of server sent the mail
  * Developer: Boost your development performance by keeping track of sent mails.
  * Developer: Filters are provided to extend the columns.